 And this is how you change the concept that You’re Doing It Wrong.
 How Failure Creates Grief and Fear of the Unknown.

-Financial Holistic Success Activation with Codes of AH transmutes cords and complexes to free your ability to manifest the reality you desire with verbal commands and sacred geometry.
+Shock and Trauma Relief with Codes of AH audio recording releases you from the root cause with verbal commands and sacred geometry.
 It is recommended that you drink water after listening to the recording.
-TRT 24:17.
+TRT 27:46.
+Available in Streaming Format.